Lisa Murkowski’s political career is approaching a crossroads of sorts.

 Just weeks after he was sworn in, Murkowski and Sen. Dan Sullivan (R-Alaska) had a friendly Oval Office meeting with Trump to make their case for opening ANWR and to highlight other Alaska resource issues (E&E Daily, March 9, 2017).

 But that early comity evaporated a few months later when Murkowski received an angry call from Trump, who was upset over her reluctance to support the Republican repeal of President Obama’s signature health care law (Greenwire, July 27, 2017).

 Reportedly acting at Trump’s behest, then-Interior Secretary Ryan Zinke later told both Alaska senators that a Murkowski "no" vote on the Obamacare repeal would threaten resource development on federal lands in the state.
 But Murkowski stood her ground, voting with the late Sen. John McCain (R-Ariz.) and Maine’s Susan Collins to keep the law intact.

-Trump also attacked Murkowski last year for voting "present" on the nomination of Brett Kavanaugh to the U.S. Supreme Court, telling The Washington Post at the time that she will "never recover" for splitting with him on the crucial nomination.
+Trump also attacked Murkowski last year for voting "present" on the nomination of Brett Kavanaugh to the Supreme Court, telling The Washington Post at the time that she would "never recover" for splitting with him on the crucial nomination.
 "I think the people from Alaska will never forgive her for what she did," Trump said.

 But Alaska voters in recent years have rewarded Murkowski’s independence by re-electing her with support from across the political spectrum.